transcend-io/encrypt-web-streams/README.md

 await decryptionPromise;
 ```

-If the decryption stream finishes, and an authentication tag has not been set after 10 seconds, a warning will be logged.
+This requires careful handling because the promise will wait indefinitely if the authentication tag is not set.
+For debugging purposed, if an authentication tag has not been set for more than 10 seconds after the stream has finished decrypting, a warning will be logged.

 ---